unchartedsoftware/aperture-tiles/docs/demos/readme.md

 Aperture Tile Demonstrations
 ============================

 The following demos illustrate the utility of tile based visual analytics and the possibilities of create interactive visualization for big data.
-All source code for the demos is provided in the tile-examples directory of the project.

 Tile-based Heatmap of Twitter Messages
 --------------------------------------

-This Aperture tile demo shows the scalability of map oriented big data plots using heatmaps.
+This Aperture tile demo shows the scalability of map-oriented big data plots using heatmaps.
 The application shows a heatmap layer of Twitter messages by location on a [Google Maps](https://maps.google.com) base layer.

 This demo illustrates: